-This booklet is designed to answer some common questions about the group Supplemental Long Term Disability (SLTD) insurance coverage being offered by the State of South Carolina to eligible employees.
+This booklet is designed to answer some common questions about the group Supplemental Long Term Disability (SLTD) insurance coverage that the South Carolina Public Employee Benefit Authority (PEBA) offers to eligible employees.
 It is not intended to provide a detailed description of the coverage.

 If coverage becomes effective and you become insured, you will receive a group insurance certificate containing a detailed description of the insurance coverage, including the definitions, exclusions, limitations, reductions and terminating events.
-The controlling provisions will be in the group policy issued by Standard Insurance Company (The Standard).
+The controlling provisions are in the group policy issued by Standard Insurance Company (The Standard).

 Neither the certificate nor the information presented in this booklet modifies the group policy or the insurance coverage in any way.
 If you have additional questions, please contact your benefits administrator.

-Supplemental Long Term Disability Insurance Features
+Supplemental Long Term Disability insurance features

-Chances are you already purchase home, auto and life insurance to protect yourself against the threat of loss.
+Chances are you already purchased home, auto and life insurance to protect yourself against the threat of loss.
 And you probably have health insurance to guard against costly medical bills.

-So, what steps have you taken to help shield yourself, your lifestyle and those who count on you from an unexpected loss of income?
+But, what steps have you taken to help shield yourself, your lifestyle and those who count on you from an unexpected loss of income?
 Would you be able to meet your financial obligations if you became disabled and unable to work?